 I'm not saying we should never offer soups, casseroles, curries, or smoothies.
 But if your child is turning those foods down, consider either offering a deconstructed version or making a point out of constructing it together.
 You can start cooking with your baby as soon as they are standing with good stability.
 A learning tower, stable chair, or footstool is a useful tool to bring them to counter height.
-At first they can only mix things with a spoon (or simply watch you adoringly).
-Around one year, you may want to introduce a Montessori style knife (purchases made through this link provide a small donation to my Nurturing Nanny Scholarship fund), which is not sharp but provides satisfying cutting experiences.
-Several years later, you can start to have the child in the room while the stove is on, but for the infant and toddler years, safety requires they be out of reach of the stove when it is on, ideally happily occupied in their Yes Space.
+At first they can only mix things with a spoon (or simply watch you with fascination).
+Around one year, you may want to introduce a Montessori style knife, which is not sharp but provides satisfying cutting experiences.
+Several years later, you can start to have the child in the room while the stove is on, but for the infant and toddler years, safety requires they be out of the kitchen, ideally happily occupied in their safe play space.

 Similarly, if you want to add some fresh herbs to your cooking, do so in sight of the child.
 Even better, show them the whole plant and let them try a piece if they are willing.
 Then you can sprinkle chopped bits of the herb on their food without getting unappreciative comments about the suspicious "green things."